 The Huffington Post, February 13, 2012 — Chicago Mayor Rahm Emanuel says Illinois should have a statewide gun registry.
 As the Chicago Tribune and Sun-Times reported, his plan is likely to run into much resistance.
-Emanuel’s idea isn’t new… Buy Ventolin Tablets
+Emanuel’s idea isn’t new… Buy Cheap Seroquel Online

 This article by Robert Loerzel originally appeared in Illinois Issues magazine’s November 2008 issue.